severalnines/ccx-user-docs/Reference/Products/MySQL/configuration.md

 * Example: 4GB of RAM yields 300 connections.
 * This setting cannot be changed as it affects system stability.

+### sql_mode
+* This setting cannot be changed currently.
+Please contact support to change this.

+### time_zone
+* This setting cannot be changed currently.
+Please contact support to change this.

 ## Storage
 ### Recommended storage size
 * We recommend a maximum of 100GB storage per GB of RAM.